qcscine/molassembler/src/molassembler/analysis/sym-testing/NOTES.rst

-making the distance bounds on 1-3 distances looser does not significantly improve average error function values for pentagonal bipyramidal or square antiprismatic symmetries.
+making the distance bounds on 1-3 distances looser does not significantly improve average error function values for pentagonal bipyramidal or square antiprismatic shapes.

-including 1-3 distances likely overconstrains these symmetries with large coordination numbers, as can be seen from a degree-of-freedom calculation, assuming all symmetries considered are non-linear:
+including 1-3 distances likely overconstrains these shapes with large coordination numbers, as can be seen from a degree-of-freedom calculation, assuming all shapes considered are non-linear:

 N = coordination number
 number of 1-2 distance constraints = N